LogtalkDotOrg/logtalk.org/_pages/learning.md

 :- end_object.
 ```

-As we just modified a loaded file, we can use the [`make`]((https://github.com/LogtalkDotOrg/logtalk3/blob/master/tools/make/NOTES.md)) tool to reload it:
+Since we just modified a loaded file, we can use the [`make`]((https://github.com/LogtalkDotOrg/logtalk3/blob/master/tools/make/NOTES.md)) tool to reload it:

 ```
 ?- {*}.